lolpatrol/Laroy_Radar/README.md

 Setting up Jenkins in Docker, using Docker in Jenkins to build things, and trigger builds from git-hooks.

+#### What next?

+- Vault, maybe
+- Larger scale, more in-depth
+- Deployments

+---

 ### [git2trello](google.com)
 - Reasons: `Traceability`, `git-hooks`